msl0/tfpro-challenges/challenge-6/Readme.md

 ### 3. Add Source Profile

-The `readonly-access` profile should only use credentials associated with `default` profile to assume the necessary role.
-Add necessary parameter for this profile to achieve this.
+The `readonly-access` profile should be configured to use credentials associated with `default` profile to assume the necessary role.
+Add necessary parameter to this profile to achieve this.

 You cannot add `[default]` profile in `./aws/config` or `./aws/credentials` file of challenge-6 folder.

-The `default` profile credentials are present in a file named `default-creds.txt` in base folder.
+The `default` profile credentials are present in a file named `default-creds.txt` in `base-folder`.

-#### 4. Modify `challenge-6.tf` file
+### 4. Modify `challenge-6.tf` file

 * `aws_iam_role` resource type must use the `[iam-access]` profile.